David A. Brennen

 Chris earned his Bachelor of Arts degree in political science from Xavier University, his post-baccalaureate Certificate in finance and accounting from the University of Pennsylvania Wharton School of Business, and his Juris Doctorate from the University of Cincinnati College of Law.
 Chris is admitted to practice law in the District of Columbia, Pennsylvania and Ohio.

 Professor of Law, University of Pittsburgh School of Law

-Mary Crossley joined the Board in 2013 and is a Professor of Law at the University of Pittsburgh School of Law, where she teaches courses relating to Health Law, Family Law, and Legislation/Regulation.
+Mary Crossley joined the AccessLex Institute Board in 2013 and is a John E. Murray Faculty Scholar and Professor of Law at the University of Pittsburgh School of Law, where she teaches courses relating to Health Law and Torts and directs the Health Law Program.
 Widely recognized for her scholarship in disability and health law, Professor Crossley has written broadly on issues of inequality in health care financing and delivery and has published articles in numerous law journals, including Columbia Law Review, Iowa Law Review, and Notre Dame Law Review.
 In 2013, she was selected as a Robert Wood Johnson Foundation Public Health Law Scholar in Residence, and in 2016 was elected to membership in the American Law Institute.

 Mark C. Dawkins

 Dean and Distinguished Professor for Excellence, Coggin College of Business, University of North Florida